Camelot (horse): 2013: four-year-old season

 Camelot began his third season at the Curragh on 6 May, when he contested the Group 2 Mooresbridge Stakes over ten furlongs.
 He started the 1/3 favourite and won "comfortably" by one and three quarter lengths from his stable companion Triumphant.
 On 26 May, Camelot started favourite for the Tattersalls Gold Cup, but was beaten by the British five-year-old Al Kazeem.
 On 20 June, the colt started the 5/2 favourite for the Prince of Wales's Stakes at Royal Ascot, but was beaten four lengths, into fourth by Al Kazeem.
 Camelot remained in training until the autumn but missed intended runs in the Eclipse Stakes, Juddmonte International, Irish Champion Stakes and Prix de l'Arc de Triomphe.

 Retirement

 On 14 October 2013, Coolmore announced that Camelot was retiring and would start a breeding career in 2014.
 O'Brien said that he felt that the horse had never fully recovered after his attack of colic.
 Paying tribute to the horse O'Brien said "He was the perfect racehorse, a beautiful horse with a terrific action.
 Speed, class and a super-intelligent horse to go with it – he had it all".
-In 2018, his stud fee is €30,000.